She's on Fire (Amy Holland song)

-"She's on Fire" is a 1983 dance-pop, synthpop, and Hi-NRG song from the soundtrack of the film Scarface starring Al Pacino.
-The song was performed by singer Amy Holland, who had also recorded "Turn Out the Night" for the Scarface soundtrack.
+"She's on Fire" is a song from the soundtrack of the 1983 film Scarface starring Al Pacino.
+Written by Giorgio Moroder and Pete Belotte, the song was performed by Amy Holland, who had also recorded "Turn Out the Night" for the Scarface soundtrack.

 Song information

-Like "Turn Out the Night", this song had the lyrics written by Pete Bellotte and the music was done by Giorgio Moroder, the Italian music and record producer.
+Like "Turn Out the Night", this song had the lyrics written by Pete Bellotte and the music was done by Italian composer-producer Giorgio Moroder.
 This was the second and last of two songs that Amy Holland had recorded for the Scarface soundtrack.
-The song plays two times in the movie in the scene where Tony Montana is dancing with Elvira seemingly flirting with her, and in the scene where Tony is talking to Officer Mel Bernstein and watching his sister Gina dancing with her boyfriend Fernando.
+The song plays two times in the film, in the scene where Tony Montana is dancing with Elvira seemingly flirting with her, and in the scene where Tony is talking to Officer Mel Bernstein and watching his sister Gina dancing with her boyfriend Fernando.
 Like "Scarface (Push It to the Limit)", "She's on Fire" appears in the film in a slightly extended version with a guitar solo during the instrumental break and a repeat of the second verse.
-It is unknown if the extended version heard in the movie was released on a 12" vinyl record.
+It is unknown if the extended version heard in the film was released on a 12" vinyl record.